Beyond Civics and Service:

 Even so, the evidence — especially when examined as a whole — constitutes more than just good stories.
 It suggests that the centers' efforts have contributed to a range of public goods.
 Thanks to careful documentation and, in a few cases, independent evaluations, the centers can be shown to have directly or indirectly increased voter turnout, heightened civic participation, strengthened civic capacity, deepened trust and mutual understanding, spanned social, political and economic boundaries, reached out to traditionally underrepresented populations, brought an end to stalemates on intractable issues, influenced public attitudes, and shaped public policy.

 There is also some evidence — less convincingly documented but supported by interviews and second-hand reports — suggesting that some centers' programs have improved relationships between citizens and officials, enhanced decision-making, expanded the responsiveness of local institutions such as government, business, and the media, and even created new institutional arrangements.

 The big question facing the centers is whether the value of their work is adequately recognized and whether they will continue to get the support they need in coming years.
 Many of them are tied to colleges and universities that are cutting back and shifting their priorities to other pressing demands, such as expanding enrollment, accommodating diversity, or simply making financial ends meet.
 But if the centers can continue to document their successes and make a compelling case for their work, both individually and as a network, they are likely to have a significant and deepening influence in the years ahead — one that can enrich our public discourse, strengthen our social fabric, and shore up our capacity to govern ourselves as democratic citizens.

-This essay was adapted from Doing Democracy: How a Network of Grassroots Organizations Is Strengthening Community, Building Capacity, and Shaping a New Kind of Civic Education, an occasional paper by Scott London (Kettering Foundation Press, 2010).
+This essay was adapted from Doing Democracy: How a Network of Grassroots Organizations Is Strengthening Community, Building Capacity, and Shaping a New Kind of Civic Education by Scott London (Kettering Foundation Press, 2010).